History events

 1938 — (8th of Adar 5698) The Jerusalem Post reported that in elections to the Jerusalem Communal Council (Va’ad Kehila) out of 9,404 votes cast, Labor won 1,417, Revisionists 877, General Zionists 416, Mizrahi 413, and the rest was divided among 13 small political parties

-1941 — (12th of Shevat 5701) Dutch Nazis sparked the first anti-Jewish riots in Amsterdam.
+1941 — (12th of Shevat 5701) The Shoah.
+Dutch Nazis sparked the first anti-Jewish riots in Amsterdam.
 Among other damage, the Nazi collaborators destroyed the pro-Jewish café Alcazar Amsterdam.
 Alcazar refused to hang «No Entry for Jews» signs in front of café

 1944 — (15th of Shevat 5704) Tarnow, Poland ‘was declared ‘Judenrein’ – Jew free – today; The Lodz Ghetto received machinery and a factory was set up that helped to secure survival for a while longer for many Jews.
 Unknown to them, the machinery came from Poniataw, where the Jewish population had been obliterated in November of 1943